-Treat your garden gate (or other woodwork such as fencing) like you would your front door, and paint it in your favourite shade to add make-you-smile style to your outside space.
+Treat your garden gate ideas (or other woodwork such as fencing) like you would your front door, and paint it in your favourite shade to add make-you-smile style to your outside space.
 Pick a shade that makes you happy, whether you’re drawn to calm, muted tones, pretty pastels or vibrant brights so you can express your personality on your home’s exterior as well as in the rooms inside.
 This garden gate is painted in Orange Aurora by Little Greene.

 23. Nail country-style with a climbing rose

 A climbing rose ticks all the boxes for creating a charming, chocolate-box country cottage look.
 Trail up a wall, or position one either side of the front door to add character and turn your entryway into a focal point.
 If you’re renting, plant roses into a planter with trellis and position next to a wall instead.

 Ok, we admit it's not the most glamorous of makeover jobs, but cleaning the front path or driveway will instantly smarten up the front of your home.
 If you're lucky enough to have beautiful designs like these Victorian flooring Osterley Terracotta tiles from Topps Tiles, you want to make sure they're looking their best.
 Choose one of the best pressure washers to make light work of the cleaning, and your path or driveway will be as good as new before you know it.

 25. ...and don't forget to upgrade your doormat